CDP-Inc/WUMEI/README.md

 # Introduction
-CDP is working to help draft the final Technical Specification for the WIC Universal MIS-EBT Interface.
+CDP is working to help draft the initial Technical Specification for the latest 2018 version of the WIC Universal MIS-EBT Interface.
+To assist with this, a reference ASP.NET Core Web API has been built.
+This includes automatic generation of API documentation using Swagger.

 # Getting Started
 The following prerequisites are required: